conda-forge/pycoalescence-feedstock/README.md

 Summary: Spatially-explicit neutral ecology simulator using coalescence methods

-pycoalescence is an API for easy interfacing with the necsim c++ neutral simulator for running ecological models under the effects of dispersal, speciation and ecological drift in a spatially-explicit manner.
+pycoalescence is an API for easy interfacing with the necsim c++ neutral simulator for ecological models under the effects of dispersal, speciation and ecological drift in a spatially-explicit manner.